Sarfarazsajjad/docker-laravel-php/readme.md

 # Dockerized Laravel PHP project setup

-starting from nginx we will define a docker-compose.yml file will list of all services we intend to define later
+starting from nginx we will define a docker-compose.yml file with list of all services we intend to define later

 ```yml
 version: "3.8"